Using 2FA API

 When the message the sent, the PIN ID (pinId

-See the 2FA API documentation to learn more about how to send PIN over SMS, Voice or Email (opens in a new tab).
+See the 2FA API documentation to learn more about how to send PIN over SMS (opens in a new tab), Voice (opens in a new tab) or Email (opens in a new tab).

 Request body example: